First Input Delay: Meaning And How To Make An Optimization

 Activate progressive loading

-Implementing progressive loading techniques like lazy loading images and deferring non-critical scripts can significantly improve FID.
-By loading essential elements first and deferring the loading of non-critical elements until after the initial page load, you reduce the workload on the main thread and provide a faster interactive experience for users.
+Implementing progressive loading techniques like lazy loading images and deferring non-critical scripts can significantly optimize FID.
+You can reduce the workload on the main thread and provide a faster interactive experience for users by:

 Switch logic to the server side